wp-plugins/role-scoper/readme.txt

 == Changelog ==

+= 1.1 - 30 Dec 2009 =
+* Feature : Additional "Lock Top Pages" option to allow any Page Author to set or remove top-level pages
+* Feature : If HTTP authentication is enabled, append the http_auth argument to Category, Tag, Author and Comment feed links also
+* BugFix : Changes to restrictions, roles did not clear internal cache for anonymous user (since 1.1.RC1)
+* BugFix : Contributors could not upload an image before a category is set, if editing rights are based on category
+* BugFix : Edit Posts listing for Published status included non-published posts (since 1.1.RC1)
+* BugFix : Edit Pages listing for Published status included non-published pages (since 1.1.RC1)
+* BugFix : Category Restrictions were not correctly noted in Edit Posts listing or front-end template functions (since 1.1.RC1)
+* BugFix : In WP-mu dashboard, PHP warnings on first execution (since 1.1.RC1)
+* BugFix : Attachments Utility did not load (since 1.1.RC1)
+* Compat : Simple Section Nav: page selection list in Widget setup was broken with latest SSN version

-= 1.1.RC3 - 17 Dec 2009 =
+= 1.1.RC3 - 18 Dec 2009 =
-* BugFix : Categories listing filter was inactive for first-time installations and following RS Options re-save
+* BugFix : Categories listing filter was inactive for new installations and following RS Options re-save (since 1.1.RC1)
 * BugFix : Invalid HTML formatting of Page Parent dropdown if no published pages exist

 = 1.1.RC2 - 17 Dec 2009 =
-* BugFix : Custom Taxonomy Restrictions were not applied correctly
+* BugFix : Custom Taxonomy Restrictions were not applied correctly (since 1.1.RC1)
-* BugFix : Activation Error
+* BugFix : Activation Error (since 1.1.RC1)

 **1.1.RC1 - 12 Dec 2009**